 To Prevent Blemishes

-When you exfoliate, you remove the dead skin cells that can sit on the surface of your skin and clog your pores.
+When you exfoliate, you help remove the dead skin cells that can sit on the surface of your skin and may clog your pores.
 Clogged pores are more prone to blemishes, so by removing those dead skin cells, you’re actually preventing the cells from building up that could cause breakouts.

 To Enhance Absorption